 9 How will the monitoring be evaluated?

 (What methods will be used to ensure that the needs of all sections of the community are being met?)

 The activity and function of this post is subject to formalised annual review and also via a steering group mechanism.

 Actions required:

 Ensure that the annual review process and other support mechanisms remains in place.

 10 Have any support / guidance / training requirements been identified?

 (Has the EIA or consultation process shown a need for awareness raising amongst staff, or identified the need for Equalities or Welsh Language training of some sort?)

 N/A in this respect.

 Actions required:

-Actions required:

 None

+l l

 11 Where you have identified mitigating factors in previous answers that lessen the impact on any particular group in the community, or have identified any elsewhere, please summarise them here.
 There will be minimal impact on service users, as the Youth Service would take up any shortfall in capacity.
-40 What wider we will very make of this Favolity Immed Accessment?
 12 What wider use will you make of this Equality Impact Assessment?
-(What use will you make of this document i.e. as a consultation response, appendix to approval reports, publicity etc. in addition to the mandatory action shown below?)
+12 (What use will you make of this document i.e. as a consultation response, appendix to approval reports, publicity etc. in addition to the mandatory action shown below?)
 To be applied in all relevant cases.
 EIA included in Report to Education for Life Scrutiny 7 th December 2017.